Sweden becomes member of one of world’s largest research collaboration SKA Observatory | IceNews - Daily News

 Sweden has officially become a member of the SKA Observatory, one of the world’s largest research collaborations, helping with the construction of new telescopes to research the universe.

-On 21st January 2025, Sweden signed the agreement with the Swedish Embassy in London, signed by Stefan Gullgren, Sweden’s ambassador to the UK.
+On 21st January 2025, Sweden signed the agreement at the Swedish Embassy in London, signed by Stefan Gullgren, Sweden’s ambassador to the UK.

 By signing the agreement, Sweden agrees to commit to assisting with the building of the SKA Observatory, an intergovernmental research organization dedicated to next-generation radio astronomy.